Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-13-choosing-a-tool-for-blogging.md

         async>
 </script>
 ```
 Rather than add this block of code to each individual page (and risk forgetting to do so), I wanted to enable these comments on all blog posts.
-The Minima theme's default scaffolding is kept in the [`_layouts` directory](https://github.com/jekyll/minima#layouts).
+The Minima theme's default scaffolding is specified in the [`_layouts` directory](https://github.com/jekyll/minima#layouts).
 By creating my own version of `post.html` in `_layouts`, I was able to define a default arrangement for each post that includes this code.

 ##### Blog root directory:
 ```